khulnasoft-lab/clix.py/docs/tutorial/subcommands/callback-override.md

-When creating a **Typer** app you can define a callback function, it always executes and defines the *CLI arguments* and *CLI options* that go before a command.
+When creating a **Clix** app you can define a callback function, it always executes and defines the *CLI arguments* and *CLI options* that go before a command.

-When adding a Typer app inside of another, the sub-Typer can also have its own callback.
+When adding a Clix app inside of another, the sub-Clix can also have its own callback.

 It can handle any *CLI parameters* that go before its own commands and execute any extra code: